Shoobx/pyocf/README.rst

 ``pyocf`` is a Python library to read and create
 `Open Cap Table Format <https://www.opencaptablecoalition.com/>`_ files.

-Documentation is currently in the docs directory of the source code.
+Documentation is available at `Read the Docs <https://pyocf.readthedocs.io/en/latest/>`_.

 Contributors